-- There will be changes to the regulation of the social care work force; In 2017, Care Council for Wales became Social Care Wales
+- In 2017, the social care workforce regulator Care Council for Wales became Social Care Wales.

-We will be required to work and collaborate closely with Social Care Wales to drive the continuous improvement of services.
+We will work and collaborate closely with Social Care Wales to drive the continuous improvement of services.

 Help for providers

-The Institute of Public Care (on behalf of Social Care Wales, the Care and Social Services Inspectorate Wales and Welsh Government) have produced a range of learning resources for providers to give you an overview about the Act and how it will affect you.
+A range of learning resources for providers have been developed, to give you an overview about the Act and how it will affect you.
 Visit the Information and Learning Hub (External link) to find out more.